malrabeiah/CameraPredictsBeams/README.md

-# Camera-Based Beam Prediction:
+# mmWave Base Sations with Cameras:
-A deep learning model is develop to perform mmWave beam prediction using camera feed.
+Deep learning solutions are developed to tackle mmWave beam and link blockage predictions using camera feed.
 Coming soon; stay tuned... ;-)